Skip to main content

 wait

-Three kinds: approval (HITL token), datetime (sleep until ISO timestamp), event (filter on journal events).
-The DB-backed waitpoint store survives process restart for the approval kind: at boot, the run that was parked on the wait step is resumed and re-attaches to the original pending token, so the approval stays answerable (see Durability and restart recovery).
+Three kinds: approval (HITL token), datetime (sleep until ISO timestamp), event (external signal via POST /api/v1/workspaces/{ws}/pipeline-runs/{runId}/signal).
+Both approval and event survive a process restart: a top-level run parks (status: WAITING) with durable state — pipeline_waitpoints for approval, pipeline_signal_waits for event (migration v154, #1409) — and at boot the parked run is resumed from that state.
+For event specifically, a signal delivered while the process was down (or a hair before the step even reached the wait) is not lost: the signal endpoint records the delivery durably before attempting any in-process wake, and the resumed step reads it straight back out (see Durability and restart recovery).
 Async, non-blocking.
 Hitting a kind: approval gate does not hold a goroutine or fail the run.
 A foreground crewship routine run returns promptly with status: WAITING (exit 0) and a waitpoint token, and releases its execution slot while it waits.
 Approving or rejecting resumes the run from the gate (already-completed steps are restored/skipped); a rejection resolves the run to FAILED cleanly rather than stranding it.
 Parked approvals whose timeout_sec elapsed are reconciled at the next boot scan.
 Approve via UI Inbox, CLI crewship routine waitpoints approve <token>, or API.

 code